 Understanding the Feedstock with Valin

 Whether the application is in an oil refinery or semiconductor setting, there are specific levels of purity that must be achieved.
 The only way to achieve these specified purity levels is to select and install proper filtration in the process.
-However, the only way to be sure that the filtration is doing the job intended is to fully understand the job its being asked to do.
+However, the only way to be sure that the filtration is doing the job intended is to fully understand the job it's being asked to do.
 In other words, in order to properly specify filtration, one needs to know the exact nature of the feedstock being filtered.
 Not understanding the process or the feedstock is where mistakes can be made.

 Accounting for Volatility